 I know I know, you are rolling your eyes thinking “I get it.
 You have a happy and blissful relationship.
 That’s nice but what about me?
 When are you going to give the guide that you promised?”

 Good point.
 We’re all busy people so let’s get to it.

 Here are the key components you’ll need to get along better with your spouse immediately:

 One of the reasons couples fight is because they lose sight of what their goal should be.
 My goal is to have a happy and nurturing relationship.
 What’s yours?

 I’ve found couples who fight often have bad goals.
 Their goal is usually proving themselves right and not building a loving relationship.
-Always keep your goal in mind and make sure your actions are aligned with your goal which may sometimes mean not pointing out how right you are no matter how much evidence you have.
+Always keep your goal in mind and make sure your actions are aligned with your goal – this may mean resisting the urge to point out how right you are no matter how much evidence you have.